zhuolin-tech/Post_Quantum_TLS_Benchmarks/README.md

 **Hybrid Classical-Quantum Cryptography in a Post-Quantum World**

-**Georgia Institute of Technology**

-**Atlanta, United States**

 **Authors:**
-- Zhuolin Li
+- Zhuolin Li, zhuolin@gatech.edu
-- Tyler Jeng
+- Tyler Jeng, skakubal3@gatech.edu
-- Shruti Kakubal
+- Shruti Kakubal, tjeng7@gatech.edu
-- Delaney Gomen
+- Delaney Gomen, dgomen3@gatech.edu

-This project is part of the Spring 2025 Computer Network Security Course Project at the Georgia Institute of Technology.
+This project is part of CS6262 Computer Network Security (Spring 2025) Course Project at the **Georgia Institute of Technology**.
 All rights and intellectual property of this work belong to the above-listed authors.

 ---